What Are the Forks in Bitcoin? Bitcoin Core and Bitcoin Cash

 What Happened After Forking?

 Bitcoin Cash does not support any of the improvements that BTC has, which are the SegWit and Lightning Network.
-BCH increased its block size to the 32mb in May 2018.
+BCH increased its block size to 32MB in May 2018.
 BCH is one of the leading cryptocurrencies with 5th place for its market capitalization in 2020.
 On 15 November 2018, BCH experienced a hard fork itself.
 The hard fork named Bitcoin SV- Satoshi’s Vision.
-BSV proponents increased the block size to the 128mb.
+BSV proponents increased the block size to 128MB.
 BSV led by Craig Wright, who was alleged Satoshi Nakamoto, and Calvin Ayre, the owner of the CoinGeek.
-Bitcoin ABC was another fork which continued as original Bitcoin Cash.
+Bitcoin ABC was another fork that continued as the original Bitcoin Cash.
 Bitcoin ABC also adopted Smart contracts to increase network functionality.

 Regardless of all those forks, Bitcoin still survived even thrived till now.
 “What does not kill you makes you stronger“ is valid for Bitcoin.
+You can buy Bitcoin with cash in Dubai securely at Coinsfera Bitcoin shop.
 If we look at the price graphs and market capitalization Bitcoin Core is a market leader.
 Even Bitcoin is considered as digital gold and treated as an investment and asset by various companies.
 In November 2020, Bitcoin traded up to $18000 in the market.
-This sound position of Bitcoin will last for long.
+This sound position of Bitcoin will last for a long.